stefanofa/awesome/TOPICS.md

 *   [appwrite/appwrite](https://github.com/appwrite/appwrite) - Your backend, minus the hassle.

-*   [get-convex/convex-backend](https://github.com/get-convex/convex-backend) - The Convex open-source backend
+*   [get-convex/convex-backend](https://github.com/get-convex/convex-backend) - The open-source reactive database for app developers

 *   [FrigadeHQ/remote-storage](https://github.com/FrigadeHQ/remote-storage) - remoteStorage is a simple library that combines the localStorage API with a remote server to persist data across sessions, devices, and browsers.
 It works as a simple key value database store and backend with support for React, Next.js, Vue, Node, or any Javascript stack